VidyaSource/starting-with-data/README.md

 ##Description

-These are the files that accompany the [Vidya](http://www.vidyasource.com) video tutorial [Starting with Data](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on accessing data on the web and visualizing it.
+These are the files that accompany the [Vidya](http://www.vidyasource.com) video tutorial [Starting with Data](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on accessing and visualizing data on the web.

 ##Intended Audience